-One educational finance alternative to private student loans is Income Share Agreements.
+One educational finance alternative to traditional private student loans is Income Share Agreements.
 The Income Share Agreement (ISA) structure is relatively consistent.
 To define it more directly, an Income Share Agreement grants a deferred tuition option in exchange for receiving a percentage of the student’s pre-tax income after they graduate.

 When it comes to offering your own Income Share Agreement at your program, it can be difficult to know where to start.
 It’s important to have the right tool to carry out the program.
 One that can manage and keep track of all of your students as well as their payments.
 It may seem difficult to know what to look for in a good ISA management tool.
 We hope that this guide is useful in clarifying what makes a great Income Share Agreement product.